georchestra/georchestra/docs/setup/tomcat.md

 - `config-security-georchestra.xml`

-And replace every occurence of `${georchestra.datadir}` or `${env:georchestra.datadir}` by `/etc/georchestra`, unless you are already use to the datadir-enabled configuration for georchestra, see https://github.com/georchestra/config#georchestra-default-datadir for more info.
+And replace every occurences of `${georchestra.datadir}` or `${env:georchestra.datadir}` by `/etc/georchestra`, unless you are already used to the datadir-enabled configuration for georchestra, see https://github.com/georchestra/config#georchestra-default-datadir for more info.

 Then ensure your tomcat has the following environment variable set: